 SSH (Secure Shell) is a standard protocol that provides encrypted data transmission over a network.
-To use SSH you need SSH client that can communicate with SSH servers.
+To use SSH you need an SSH client that can communicate with SSH servers.
 The protocol has two key modifications: SSH-1 and SSH-2.
-SSH enables secure file transfer (via SFTP or SCP), tunneling and port forwarding.
-The Secure Shell protocol is commonly used for encrypting the otherwise insecure FTP connections.
+SSH enables secure file transfer (via SFTP or SCP), tunneling, and port forwarding.
+The Secure Shell protocol is commonly used for encrypting otherwise insecure FTP connections.

 FTP over SSH